alanng10/class-lang/Docue/Article/Word/a.md

 Word "pos" has meaning that is position in signed int.

-Word "horz" has meaning that is horizontal index.
+Word "horz" has meaning that is horizontal.

-Word "vert" has meaning that is vertical index.
+Word "vert" has meaning that is vertical.

-Word "fron" has meaning that is frontal index.
+Word "fron" has meaning that is frontal.

 Word "col" has meaning that is horizontal index.